 The KN-09 is believed to be a 300mm Multiple Launch Rocket System (MLRS) under development by North Korea.
-The KN-09 is reported to have a range of up to 190 kilometers, significantly further than similar rocket artillery systems previously deployed by the DPRK.
+The KN-09 is reported to have a range of up to 200 kilometers, significantly further than similar rocket artillery systems previously deployed by the DPRK.

-KN-09 at a Glance
+KN-09 (KN-SS-9) at a Glance

-Originated from: North Korea
+- North Korea

-Possessed by: North Korea
+- North Korea

-Class: Multiple Launch Rocket System (MLRS)
+- Multiple Launch Rocket System (MLRS)

-Basing: Road-mobile launcher
+- Road-mobile launcher